-AMM was introduced in 2017 and features the beginning of a multi-year study of a methodology specially developed to analyze and train the pianist musician's onstage performance memory.
-It draws on the millennium old knowledge of mnemonics, the art and science of memorization, as well as recent cognitive, psychological, and scientific research, and introduces a completely innovative aspect: The creation and methodical development of Artificial 'Color Synesthesia' (or 'Chromesthesia', or 'sound-color synesthesia') chromatically applied to the primary harmonic relations of the Circle of Fifths.
-The integration of ArCoSys systematically into a multilayered retrieval structure by repetition with purpose is the object of study and foundation of the ArCoSys Mnemonic Method.
+AMMM was introduced in 2017 in the last year of the International Piano Academy Freiburg, continued as a special research project of the IWF (Institut für Wissenschaft und Forschung) at the MuK Vienna University in 2018, and features a multi-year study of a methodology specially developed to analyze and train the pianist musician's onstage performance memory.
+It draws on the millennium old knowledge of mnemonics, the art and science of memorization, as well as recent cognitive, psychological, and scientific research, and introduces a completely innovative aspect: The creation and methodical development of ArCoSys ~ Artificial 'Color Synesthesia' (or 'Chromesthesia', or 'sound-color synesthesia') chromatically applied to the primary harmonic relations of the Circle of Fifths.
+The integration of ArCoSys systematically into a multilayered retrieval structure by repetition with purpose is the object of study and foundation of the ArCoSys Musical Mnemonic Method.
+AMMM is a voluntary and feed-back based open study with a growing number of participants; students and professionals from all institutions are welcome to participate.

-• Repetition is the mother of memory.
+Repetition is the mother of memory.
 But retrieval structure is its father!

-Multi-Integrational Neuro-Synaptic Coding - a fancy name for part of a process that can be used to specifically train and improve musical performance memory which remains a challenge for most aspiring international concert pianist and recording artist as well as for the myrmidons of the musical world.
+Multi-Integrational Neuro-Synaptic Coding - a fancy name for part of a process that can be used to specifically train and improve musical performance memory which remains a challenge for most aspiring international concert planist and recording artist as well as for the myrmidons of the musical world.

 As we know from the study of memory, mnemonics, it is the development of a retrieval structure that enables access to a large amount of data.
-While motivated amateurs and young Padawans can remember a shuffled deck of cards in under 2 minutes and the number $\pi$ at no less than 2000, confirmed world records in memorizing a shuffled deck of (52) cards lies at 21.9 seconds for speed - statistically about 2.35 cards per second, a card every 0.42 seconds (hello Vegas), and in memorizing the number $\pi$ at 67,890 digits for volume - Mr. Chao took one year to memorize Pi and was going for 100,000 when he made one mistake, stumbled at number 67,890, which conspicuously happens to be a straight (good bye Vegas).
+While motivated amateurs and young Padawans can remember a shuffled deck of cards in under 2 minutes and the number π at no less than 2000, confirmed world records in memorizing a shuffled deck of (52) cards lies at 21.9 seconds for speed statistically about 2.35 cards per second, a card every 0.42 seconds (hello Vegas), and in memorizing the number π at 67,890 digits for volume - Mr. Chao took one year to memorize Pi and was going for 100,000 when he made one mistake, stumbled at number 67,890, which conspicuously happens to be a straight (good bye Vegas).